 #2: Connect to Princeton's program offerings.
 You could name specific professors you hope to work with who share your interests, courses you'd be thrilled to take, or special program offerings you hope to participate in (like study abroad or research opportunities).
 In order to make your response to this part of the question genuine, you'll have to do your research on the programs you're interested in and really know your stuff.
 This will show admissions counselors that you're interested in going to Princeton because it's a good fit for you, not because it's ranked #1 on college lists.

 #3: Be honest.
-Your response should make it clear that you've spent a lot of time thinking about and cultivating your academic interests.
-Make sure you're telling the truth: don't pick an area of academic interest just because you think it's impressive.
+Your response should make it clear that you've spent a lot of time thinking about your academic interests.
+Make sure you're telling the truth: don't pick an academic area just because you think it's impressive.
 To show your sincerity, make sure you're being specific about why you're interested in the area you're writing about.
 This will help your passion come across on the page.

 What Should You Avoid?

 #1: Avoid generalities.
 You don't want to respond to this question with general fields of study or disciplines.
-For instance, saying that "history" or "art" piques your curiosity won't be specific enough to give insight into who you are as a student or where you want your academic journey at Princeton to take you.
+For instance, saying that "history" or "art" piques your curiosity won't be specific enough.
 Instead of "history," you could say, "I'm curious about how war monuments and memorials in the U.S. impact the communities they 're located in."
-Above all, you want to describe specific issues, questions, or perspectives in your areas of academic interest that you hope to explore and add knowledge to when you become a student at Princeton.
+Above all, you want to describe specific issues, questions, or perspectives in your areas of academic interest that you hope to explore when you become a student at Princeton.

 #2: Don't focus on past achievements.
 This question isn't the place to talk about your academic achievements and awards from high school.
-While it might seem like talking about your achievements in psychology and English will stand as proof of your commitment to these academic areas, Princeton admissions isn't necessarily looking to learn about why you're good at the subjects you're interested in.
-They're looking to learn about why you're curious about those areas and why you want to study them at Princeton.
+Here's why: Princeton admissions isn't necessarily looking to learn about why you're good at the subjects you're interested in.
+They want to understand why you're curious about those areas and why you want to study them at Princeton.

 3 Tips For Answering This Prompt

 #3: Be specific.
 The more specific you can be about your academic interests, the more likely your answer is to appeal to Princeton admissions.
-They do understand that you can't know every course you want to take for your entire college career before you even get to campus, but they do want to know that you're already thinking carefully about how you'll forge your path forward as an independent thinker and intellectual citizen once you start at Princeton.
+You don’t have to have your entire degree plan mapped out, but you do need to show that you're already thinking carefully about how you'll forge your path forward as an independent thinker and intellectual citizen once you start at Princeton.

 The B.S.E.
 Degree Applicant Prompt